dodyg/practical-aspnetcore/README.md

 ### Additional Sections

+*Continue to scroll down to find materials for absolute beginners to ASP.NET Core.*

 | Section | No. of Samples  | .NET Core SDK Version |
 | ------- | ------- | ------- |